miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.1:
+* Added application icon.
 * Refactored the code : Moved weapons related code from the main class into the WeaponsManager.
+Moved gameplay related code such as level progression and game modes into the gameplay_handler module (renamed from game_modes).
 * Sound effect for the laser implemented.
 * When the player's laser is ready, a message is displayed, accompanied by a corresponding sound effect.
 Similarly, when the player attempts to fire the laser before it is ready or available, another message is displayed along with an appropriate sound effect.
 * Laser functionality: The behavior of the laser differs depending on the game mode.
 In certain game modes, there is a cooldown for the laser.
 In other game modes, the laser becomes available every time the player successfully eliminates a certain number of aliens.